-negative because travelers have to make a trip by auto or public transit, and the benefits of travel are not quantified.
-Daily pollution costs of €299,578 are dominated by NO_x and PM{2.5} emissions.
-Figure 3 shows a two-dimensional heat map of annual per capita health costs, assuming 250 trips per year.
-With a wind blowing at 3 m/s from the west, the costs are much higher in the eastern half of the city than the west.26 The highest costs are at receptors near the city center that are close to heavily-used roads.
+Summary statistics for the equilibrium with no tolls are listed in Table 2.
+The statistics are similar to those reported in de Palma et al. (2005) except for pollution which is not in their model.
+About 70% of trips are made by car.
+As measured by the congestion index, trips take a little over 40% longer on the route chosen than under free-flow conditions.
+Flows are generally heaviest on the inbound arterials, intermediate on the outbound arterials, and lowest on the ring roads.
+Because arriving late is quite costly, most drivers arrive either early or on time.
+The average consumer's surplus is negative because travelers have to make a trip by car or public transport, and the benefits of travel are not quantified.
+Daily pollution costs of €299,578 are dominated by NOx and PM2.5 emissions.
+Figure 4 shows a two-dimensional heat map of annual per-capita health costs, assuming 250 trips per year.
+With a wind blowing at 3 m/s from the west, the costs are much higher in the eastern (i.e., downwind) half of the city than the western (i.e., upwind) half.
+The highest costs are at receptors near the city center that are close to heavily-